 He grew up in a middle-class background and his parents weren’t able to facilitate that for him as they were always working.
 He would like to be present while also being able to support both his parents and children.

-In the end, he wants to have been a good father and then have saved money to create generational wealth he can leave to his family and some causes that he cares about.
+In the end, all he wants is to have been a good father, save money to have built family wealth and maybe even share with some causes that he cares about.

 Your goals may look a little different, but the process will be similar.
 Decide what your end goals are and then flesh out the details.

 The important thing to consider is that without proper planning and education, much of your savings and wealth can go to the government in gift and estate taxes or be lost in unwise decisions.
-Educate yourself and your children on the best ways to save and keep money through the generations.
+Educate yourself and your children on the best ways to save and keep money through future generations, to build generational wealth.

 At age 25, the gentleman in our story has passed the threshold of making over $1 million a year.
 He called me because he realized crossing that threshold put him in a whole different league.

 He quickly discovered how much of his money he was giving away in taxes from where he lives in Idaho, USA.
 Idaho is a moderate tax state, but he was also paying very high tax levels to the federal government, as well as Social Security and Medicare.
-He had the full slate of US taxes.
-For him, this added up to about $3500 in taxes a month.
+For him, this added up to about $35,000 in taxes a month.

 He felt he was not in control of where his money was going.